jackythesmurf/employee-creator/README.md

 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.generate-ddl=true
 ```
+3) run the Spring API using an IDE of your choice
-3) Run Frontend React application, from the root folder of this repo run the following commands:
+4) Run the Frontend React application, by executing the following commands from the root folder of this repo:
 ```
 cd react-frontend
 npm install
 npm run dev
 ```
-You app should now be connection and running
+You app should now be connected and running

 *Currently working on a Dockerize container to simplify the process*